 Receiving your high school diploma is a basic foundation to becoming employed in any type of skilled position.
 This is true when it comes to the majority of jobs in healthcare.
 And even in cases when it’s possible to find employment without a high school diploma, the jobs normally don’t offer much in compensation or chances for advancement.

 If shopping for an Emergency Medical Technician certification course, you will find that all schools require trainees to hold a G.E.D. or diploma prior to registration.
 For that reason, if you are planning on working in healthcare, it is a smart idea to complete this worthwhile initial step.

-Step 2: Graduate from an accredited EMT school
+Step 2: Graduate from an accredited EMT school in TX

 You have to graduate from an accredited, state-approved EMT training course.
 Candidates need to have completed the course within the past two years and supply verification of successful course finalization on the National Registry website (details below).